brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 wide toe-box and zero drop combination.

-I often hear people say that they feel the need to wear hiking boots or some other type of shoe that provides them with more "ankle support."
-I'm not a doctor, but I strongly suspect that anyone who thinks that their foot health depends on the height of their shoes *should not hike the Long Trail.* The terrain is insanely rough and, when push comes to shove, your shoes are not going to provide any significant support.
+I often hear people say that they feel the need to wear hiking boots or some other type of high shoe that provides more "ankle support."
+I'm not a doctor, but I strongly suspect that anyone who thinks that their foot health depends on the height of their shoes **should not be hiking on the Long Trail.** The terrain is insanely rough and, when push comes to shove, your shoes are not going to provide any significant protection against the steep, rocky, rooty, tangled trails.
 Instead, take a another year of prep using a combination of weight training and elastic "Theraband" training.
 When you feel confident hiking on challenging terrain wearing normal trail-running sneakers you are ready to go.
 Before that, you are probably an injury waiting to happen.